 Oxford Dictionary of National Biography 2004

-www.nationaltrust.org.uk for the Wolfe Museum, Quebec House, Westerham, Kent (open to the public)
+The Wolfe Museum is at Quebec House, Westerham, Kent (open to the public)

-www.hmc.gov.uk National Register of Archives for his letters and papers.
+The National Archives for his letters and papers

 Unexecuted designs for a memorial by Robert Adam are in the Sir John Soane Museum in London